40+ FREE Embroidery Machine Fonts to Download Now

 If you don’t like any of the above free embroidery fonts but are on a strict budget, here are other affordable ways to build up your font stash.

-1. Consider inexpensive embroidery software like SewWhat-Pro.
+1. Consider inexpensive embroidery software programs like SewWhat-Pro or SewWrite.

 Here, you can (with varied results) convert .ttf computer fonts to embroidery fonts.
 The end results aren’t always perfect, but this is worth considering if you have many unique fonts on your computer.